mrcepid-rap/mrcepid-collapsevariants/Readme.md

 ### Changelog

+* v1.1.0
+  * Did a major refactor of the codebase to implement object-oriented style for code maintainability.
+  * Code is functionally identical to the user

 * v1.0.0
   * Initial numbered release.
 Changes going forward will be tracked in this section of the documentation